g7ltt/Celestron-GPS-WiFi-BT-Interface/README.md

 All code is credit to Mark Lord mlord@pobox.com

+Board/schematic files are made with Eagle 9.x.x.
+PDF file of schematic contains BOM.

-For Profit production of this board is expressly forbidden.
+For profit production of this board is expressly forbidden.